mantrabrain/modify-login/readme.txt

 It doesn't modify your core WordPress file to modify login url.

-After installing this plugin you cann't login your website with /wp-admin or /wp-login.php, you need to add endpoint at the end of your login url as follows.
+After installing this plugin you cann't login your website with /wp-admin or /wp-login.php, you need to add endpoint at the end of your login url as follow:

 Default Login URL :  `http://example.com?setup`